 On June 7, 2016, we completed our acquisition of AccelOps, Inc. ("AccelOps"), a provider of network security monitoring and analytics solutions, for total cash consideration of \$22.1 million, net of cash received.
-This acquisition extended the Fortinet Security Fabric by enhancing our network security visibility, security data analytics and threat intelligence across multi-vendor solutions.
+This acquisition extended the Fortinet Security Fabric.

 The acquisition of AccelOps was accounted as a business combination in accordance with ASC Topic 805 "Business Combinations" issued by the FASB, and we used our best estimates and assumptions to assign fair value to the tangible and intangible assets acquired and liabilities assumed at the acquisition date.
-We included acquisition-related costs of \$0.3 million in general and administrative expenses.
 The total purchase price was allocated to AccelOps' identifiable tangible and intangible assets acquired and liabilities assumed based on their estimated fair values as of the acquisition date.
-The acquisition also included a contingent obligation for up to \$4.0 million in future earn out payments to certain former stockholders of AccelOps if specified future financial targets are met, none of which were met.